renovatebot/renovate/docs/usage/self-hosted-configuration.md

 or [GCP VM metadata](https://cloud.google.com/compute/docs/metadata/overview).
 Use this option to control whether Renovate should try to access these services.

+## useSqliteCache

+For improved performance, set this to `true` and Renovate will use a SQLite database for its package cache instead of the local file system.

 ## username

 You may need to set a `username` if you: